 As for color choices, Feathered Friends offers the Moss we used, along with some rich colors that include Azure, Tangerine and Wave.
 Not every color is offered in every configuration — because of high demand, Feathered Friends told us they had to streamline its production process to keep up.

-All-in-all, the Feathered Friends Flicker 20 Nano Down Quilt Sleeping Bag is one of our all-time favorite down sleeping bags, and because of its versatility, it’s also one of the best down quilts available.
-The materials are top-notch, the design is excellent and the quality is superb.
-The Feathered Friends Flicker 20 Nano is a can’t-go-wrong sleeping bag/quilt option for most backpackers for most of their backcountry adventures.
+All-in-all, the Feathered Friends Flicker 20 Down Quilt Sleeping Bag is one of our all-time favorite down sleeping bags, and because of its versatility, it’s also one of the best down quilts available.
+The materials are top-notch, the design is excellent and the quality is superb, and we would not hesitate to nab a Flicker down quilt in any of the fabric options.
+The Feathered Friends Flicker 20 is a can’t-go-wrong sleeping bag/quilt option for most backpackers for most of their backcountry adventures.
 Truly fantastic.
 Very highly recommended.